Caribbean Circuit

 The Caribbean Circuit also known as the Caribbean Sunshine Circuit or Caribbean Tennis Tour was a series tour of tennis tournaments and part of the larger ILTF Central American & Caribbean Circuit held in the Caribbean region usually over a period of two to three months between January and March each year.
 The circuit began in the mid-1920s reaching prominence during the 1950s and 1960s.
-It declined in importance in the early 1970s due to an increase in indoor tournaments being staged,. and was eventually phased out.
+It declined in importance in the early 1970s due to an increase in indoor tournaments being staged, and was eventually phased out.

 History

 The Caribbean Circuit which was a major sub-circuit of the worldwide ILTF Circuit that began in the early 1920s reaching prominence during the 1950s and 1960s.
 Officials from the participating regional and national tennis associations, together with tournament organisers usually met in the summer of the preceding year to agree a schedule of events, and draw up a list of players they wished to invite to participate in the circuit.
 This was normally announced in December each year.
 The circuit declined in importance in the early 1970s as a direct result in a rise in prestige of new indoor tennis tournaments at the time.

+Depending on the scheduling this circuit would include some other USTA tournaments taking in Houston such as River Oaks International to form a larger Caribbean-Texas Circuit.